dapr/proposals/0002-RCBS-Crypto-building-block.md

   string component_name = 1 [json_name="component"];
   // Name (or name/version) of the key to decrypt the message.
   // Overrides any key reference included in the message if present.
-  // This is required if the message doesn't include a key reference (i.e. was created with key_unbound set to true). string key = 12;
+  // This is required if the message doesn't include a key reference (i.e. was created with omit_decryption_key_name set to true). string key = 12;
 }